shawenyao/jekyll-now/_posts/2022-06-25-Stack-Overflow-The-LED.md

 ## Controlling Lighting

 Reinventing the communication protocol between a PC and a keyboard isn't fun.
 Gladly, the Vial project already had it all figured out (see appendix).
-After flashing the Vial-compatible firmware (see appendix), a very specific message needs to be sent by the Python script to control the lighting on the keyboard:
+After flashing the keyboard with the Vial-compatible firmware (see appendix), a very specific message needs to be sent by the Python script to control the lighting on the keyboard:

 ```python
 import hid